TLESORT/State-Representation-Learning-An-Overview/README.md

 * Explaining the Unexplained: A CLass-Enhanced Attentive Response (CLEAR) Approach to Understanding Deep Neural Networks, Kumar et al 17  https://arxiv.org/pdf/1704.04133.pdf

+* Foolbox v0.8.0: A Python toolbox to benchmark the robustness of machine learning models.
+Rauber17 is a library that tests for adversarial attackes, different evaluation metrics and machine learning models.